Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 ## ToDos:
-- [   ] Change input fetal brain model handling: input a directory that contains all required file to run the sim (segmentation and pve_X)
+- [ x ] Change input fetal brain model handling: input a directory that contains all required file to run the sim (segmentation and pve_X)
-- [   ] Enable simulation on all kinds of datasets -> use Andrès fsl_clustering script.
+- [ x ] Enable simulation on all kinds of datasets -> use Andrès fsl_clustering script.
 - [ x ] Prior work on label maps required though (Vlad on it).
 - [ x ] input random brain properties using set_brainproperties.m
 - [ x ] Generate json file for each simulation listing parameters